LBHackney-IT/smpa-backend/screens.md

     * A4D Light Industrial to Residential Use
     * A4D Storage and Distribution to Residential Use

+## Questions:
+What kind of data could show up under...
+* flood zone
+* tree preservation orders
+* Do we have a definitive list of Article 4 Directions?

 # Screen 3

 * Have the works already started?